bplaat/crates/README.md

 ### Published libraries

+These crates are published to [crates.io](https://crates.io) and are more polished and documented

 -   [bsqlite](lib/bsqlite) A simple and minimal Rust SQLite library with an ergonomic API **([crates.io](https://crates.io/crates/bsqlite))**
 -   [bsqlite_derive](lib/bsqlite_derive) The derive macro's for the [bsqlite](lib/bsqlite) crate **([crates.io](https://crates.io/crates/bsqlite_derive))**
 -   [simple-useragent](lib/simple-useragent) A simple user agent parser library based on the uap-core regexes **([crates.io](https://crates.io/crates/simple-useragent))**